2shootsofvodka/AliDoS/README.md

 # AliDoS
 A app for Distributed Network Attacks.
-That's for testing websites.
+This is just for testing websites.

 ### Installation
 ```javascript